Spark Job submit with Apache Livy

 $ sudo pip install requests

-The port information of Apache Livy servers can be viewed on the Ambari UI.
+The port information for the Apache Livy server can be found in the Ambari UI.

-1. Access Ambari UI, and then click Spark 2 > [CONFIGS], in that order.
+1. Access the Ambari UI, then click Spark2 > [CONFIGS].

-2. Click the Advanced livy2-conf item, and then check the livy.server.port information.
+2. Click the Advanced livy2-conf item and check the livy.server.port information.

 Spark example code

-The example code was written referring to Apache Livy examples.
+The example code was written with reference to Apache Livy Examples.

 #-*- coding:utf-8 -*-